Epikleros: Legal procedures

 Although the law did not rule on who exactly owned the property before the son took possession, it appears from other sources that it was not actually owned by the husband of the epikleros, in contrast to the usual procedure in Athens where the husband owned any property of the wife and could do with it as he willed.
 A number of speeches imply that the property was considered to be owned by the epikleros herself, although she had little ability to dispose of it.
 The husband probably had day to day control of the property and administered it, but was responsible for the management to the epikleros' heirs when they came of age.
 The position of the husband of an epikleros was closest to that of an epitropos, or the guardian of an orphan's property, who was likewise responsible to the orphan for his care of the property when the orphan came of age.
-Another parallel with the orphan was that an epikleros' property was exempt from liturgies (leitourgia), or the practice of requiring citizens to perform public tasks without compensation, as was the orphan's.
+Another parallel with the orphan was that an epikleros' property was exempt from liturgies (leitourgiai), or the practice of requiring citizens to perform public tasks without compensation, as was the orphan's.

 It may have been possible for the husband of an epikleros to allow the posthumous adoption of the son of an epikleros as the son of the epikleros' father.
 This would prevent the inheritance of the newly adopted son of any property from his natural father, but it had the advantage of preserving the adoptee's oikos, commonly translated as "household" but incorporating ideas of kinship and property also.
 Although the preservation of the paternal oikos is usually felt to be the reason behind the whole practice of the epiklerate, the historian David Schaps argues that in fact, this was not really the point of the practice.
 Instead, he argues, that it was the practice of adoption that allowed the preservation of an oikos.
 Schaps feels that the reason the epiklerate evolved was to ensure that orphaned daughters were married.
 Other historians, including Sarah Pomeroy, feel that the children of an epikleros were considered to transmit the paternal grandfather's oikos.
 The historian Cynthia Patterson agrees, arguing that adoption may have seemed unnecessary, especially if the epikleros and her husband gave their son the name of the maternal grandfather.
 She argues that too much attention has been paid to the patrilineal aspects of the oikos, and that there was probably less emphasis on this in actual Athenian practice and more on keeping a household together as a productive unit.